Goldorion/Array-Lists-MCreator/README.md

 # PluginArrayLists
 An unofficial plugin for [MCreator](https://mcreator.net/), a code generator to create Minecraft mods.
 This plugin allows you the possibility to create ArrayLists.
 You can add, set, get and remove a value.
 You can also get the size of the ArrayList and clear this same ArrayList.
-If you don't understand, here is an example with everything added.

 ## Disclaimer
 This project is not official.
 It is not affiliated with the respective owners and maintainers of Minecraft, or MCreator.
 Do not expect any official support from their communities.